jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ## The Problem Vagrant Solves

-We have high levels of computing available to us yet we are not really using any of it.
-Our own laptops are high powered but not used completely resource-wise.
-Yet when it comes to developers writing code, QA testers, Operations and Security people, even students wanting to explore and experiement with production-like environments there is a barrier to deployment.
-In industry and for your this leads to a fractured development and inconsistent experiences, which often lead to short cuts and compromises that your are forced to pay for later.

-Enter Mitchell Hashimoto and HashiCorp.
-They started in 2010 with a radical mission to automate everything they could into repeatable steps using single tools that handle abstractions.
-HashiCorp was platform agnostic and focused on the process of automation.
-They succeeded and are now considered the industry leaders in the arena.
-Quite frankly there are no other tools that even compete in this space. [https://www.hashicorp.com/files/DevOps-Defined.pdf](https://www.hashicorp.com/files/DevOps-Defined.pdf "Problem Hashi is solving").

 At that time, [HashiCorp](https://hashicorp.com "HashiCorp") was born.
 This was in 2010 and Mitchell's first task was easing the deployment, connection, and most importantly abstracting the network address translation between host and guest operating systems.
 He created [Vagrant](https://vagrantup.com "Vagrant") to do just this.

+### Vagrant as an Abstraction Layer

+Think of Vagrant as an abstraction layer between you and VirtualBox, Hyper-V, Parallels, or even VMware Workstation.
+It is written in the Ruby Language and comes as a self-contained binary that runs across all platforms.
+Vagrant just acts as an interface to your virtualization software.
 Vagrant initially was a VirtualBox only product but has moved to be an abstraction layer now for multiple virtualization and container platforms.

 * Hyper-V
 * Parallels
 * VMware Workstation and Fusion Products
 * KVM
 * And others via a plugin system

-### How Vagrant Benefits You

-> *If you are a developer[^154], Vagrant will isolate dependencies and their configuration within a single disposable, consistent environment, without sacrificing any of the tools you are used to working with (editors, browsers, debuggers, etc.).
-Once you or someone else creates a single Vagrantfile, you just need to vagrant up and everything is installed and configured for you to work.
-Other members of your team create their development environments from the same configuration, so whether you are working on Linux, Mac OS X, or Windows, all your team members are running code in the same environment, against the same dependencies, all configured the same way.
-Say goodbye to "works on my machine" bugs.*

-> *If you are an operations engineer, Vagrant gives you a disposable environment and consistent workflow for developing and testing infrastructure management scripts.
-You can quickly test things like shell scripts, Chef cookbooks, Puppet modules, and more using local virtualization such as VirtualBox or VMware.
-Then, with the same configuration, you can test these scripts on remote clouds such as AWS or RackSpace with the same workflow.
-Ditch your custom scripts to recycle EC2 instances, stop juggling SSH prompts to various machines, and start using Vagrant to bring sanity to your life.*

-> *If you are a designer, Vagrant will automatically set everything up that is required for that web app in order for you to focus on doing what you do best: design.
-Once a developer configures Vagrant, you do not need to worry about how to get that app running ever again.
-No more bothering other developers to help you fix your environment so you can test designs.
-Just check out the code, vagrant up, and start designing.*

-#### Vagrant as an Abstraction Layer

-Think of Vagrant as an abstraction layer between you and VirtualBox, Hyper-V, Parallels, or even VMware Workstation.
-It is written in the Ruby Language and comes as a self-contained binary that runs across all platforms.
-Vagrant just acts as an interface to your virtualization software.

 ### Obtaining a Vagrant Box